How To Connect Your PC To TV Wirelessly

 Click Connect to a Wireless display link to reveal the Connect pane.
 Click Disconnect to disconnect your PC from the TV or display.

-Let us know if you have any questions on How to connect your PC to TV using a wireless connection.
+Let us know if you have any questions on How to connect your PC to a TV using a wireless connection.